cschwan/sage-on-gentoo/README.rst

 1. *INSTALL AND CONFIGURE LAYMAN*:
    The preferred way of getting sage-on-gentoo is layman.
-Make sure layman is installed and correctly configured.
+Make sure layman is installed with USE=git and correctly configured.
 You may find a guide for layman at:

      http://www.gentoo.org/proj/en/overlays/userguide.xml